Russian survivalist Max Egorov of YouTube channel Advoko Makes showed...

 This article originally appeared in Issue 3 of our magazine.

 Don’t let the hyped-up doomsday television shows fool you.
 You don’t need to have a bunker full of olive drab-colored gear crates and radiation-proof water barrels to consider yourself wealthy in the realm of survival gear.
 To a creative and resourceful survivor, the average broom closet, kitchen pantry, and bathroom cabinets are already loaded with useful items.
-Many of these everyday household supplies can be repurposed into vital survival gear, home remedies, and emergency equipment, should you ever find yourself in a disaster setting or be faced with an urban survival scenario.
+Many of these everyday household supplies can be repurposed into vital survival gear, home remedies, and emergency equipment, should you ever find yourself in a disaster setting or be faced with an urban survival scenario such as a pandemic.
 Get ready to look at the ordinary things around you in a whole new way.

 Common, unscented bleach is about 5-percent sodium hypochlorite.
-This powerful disinfectant can be used for a number of tasks that involve dangerous germs.
+This powerful disinfectant can be used for a number of tasks that involve dangerous germs or viruses.
 The same bleach that you pour into your laundry can also make a disinfecting solution to use on people, pets, surfaces, and supplies in the event of a pandemic or biological terrorist attack.
 Use 1 tablespoon of bleach added to 1 quart of water to make a wipe or spray for intense disinfection.

 Disinfecting drinking water can also be achieved with bleach.
 Add two drops of bleach to 1 quart of water, if the water is warm and clear.
 As the water gets colder and/or dirtier, you could increase the bleach from two drops to three or four drops per quart.
 Shake the water to disperse the bleach and allow it to sit for one hour prior to consumption.
 By no means will you confuse the concoction with Evian, but it’s better than the alternative.